betrusted-io/betrusted-io.github.io/avalanche-noise.md

 ![](assets/images/modnoise/100pf_cap_fs.png)

 It's expected that this noise source should fall short of generating 1 bit of entropy per bit (should be 0.86).
+I did a short data collection run, and here are the initial results.

 `ent` returns the following values: